 Both sides of my family have long histories of religious activity.
 My mother’s family reportedly had seven consecutive generations of Orthodox Christian priests.
 Consequently, the family lost their own familial name and was just called the “priest” family, or “Khouri” family (“Khouri” meaning priest in Arabic).
 A maternal cousin was head of an international communion of Christian ministries and churches.
 He preached and later lived for a time in India, a country he loved.
 Early in his spiritual calling he performed charismatic faith healings.
 As an adolescent I responded to his invitation to accept Jesus Christ as my lord and savior at one of his revivals.
 I also went with him to visit an uncle in his home.
 Our uncle had suffered a stroke several years earlier.
 On the affected side of his body, his leg had atrophied.
 While he sat in a chair, my cousin kneeled on the floor holding our uncle’s leg in his hands.
 My cousin prayed that our uncle’s leg would be healed and restored to its proper strength and length.
 As he prayed my cousin believed that the leg was beginning to heal.
 Sadly, I didn’t, even though I watched very closely.

 My father’s family helped establish the Orthodox Church I grew up in.
 In 1918 the Patriarch of Antioch, Gregory Haddad, in response to a petition by the Lebanese community in Oklahoma City, sent Reverend Father Shukrallah Shadid of Judaidet, Marjayoun, Lebanon to become the first permanent priest, replacing traveling Orthodox priests who had tended the nascent church.
 A history of the church was written by Jabour S. Shadid.
-Jabour and his brothers, H. S. (Hafeeth), and L. S. (Lamy), along with other members of the Shadid family, have been deeply involved in all areas of church life and remain so to this day.
+Jabour and his brothers, H. S. (Hafeeth), and L. S. (Lamy), along with other members of the Shadid family, have been deeply involved in all areas of church life to this day.